tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 In the template, we check to see if the category being displayed is the same as the category being passed through during the `for` loop (i.e. `c == current_category`).
 If so, we highlight the category name by making it **bold** through use of the `<strong>` tag.

 Be aware that this solution works because in every step previously that deals with categories, we have called the category variable that is placed in the template dictionary `category`.
 If you don't understand what we mean, look at your code for the views `show_category()` and `add_page()`, for instance.
-Check: what keys are placed in the context dictionary in those views?
+Check: *what keys are placed in the context dictionary in those views?*

 ## Summary
 In this chapter, we showed how we can:

-- reduce coupling between URLs and templates by using the `url` template tag to point to relative URLs;
+- reduce *coupling* between URLs and templates by using the `url` template tag to point to relative URLs;
 - reduced the amount of boilerplate code by using template inheritance; and
 - avoid repetitive code appearing in views by creating custom templates tags.

 Taken together, your template code should be much cleaner and easier to maintain.
-Of course, Django templates offer a lot more functionality - find out more by visiting the [Django documentation on templates](https://docs.djangoproject.com/en/2.0/ref/templates/).
+Of course, Django templates offer a lot more functionality -- find out more by visiting the [Django documentation on templates](https://docs.djangoproject.com/en/2.1/ref/templates/).